dknight/whoopee/2025-03-02 turn-neovim-nto-lua-ide.md

 })
 ```

-Watch the demo of the LSP in action.
+Watch the demo of the LS in action.
 Notice that after typing `table`, pressing <kbd>Ctrl</kbd> + <kbd>x</kbd>
 followed by <kbd>o</kbd> triggers autocompletion.

 ![Demonstration of NeoVim and Lua Language Server Protocol in action](/assets/img/nvim-recording.gif)

 ## Step 6: Code formatting with editor config

-You can use the [embedded code formatter](https://luals.github.io/wiki/formatter/) provided by LSP instead of StyLua.
-Lua LSP supports [`.editorconfig`](https://editorconfig.org/) out-of-box; you can create a `.editorconfig` file globally in your `$HOME`
+You can use the [embedded code formatter](https://luals.github.io/wiki/formatter/) provided by Lua LS.
+Lua LS supports [`.editorconfig`](https://editorconfig.org/) out-of-box; you
-directory.
+can create a `.editorconfig` file globally in your `$HOME` directory.
 Or individually for each project or directory.
-LSP will look up this file up to the directory tree.
+LS will look up this file up to the directory tree.

 Here is my preferred configuration, but you can set your personal preferences.